 They prioritise quality, expertise, and efficiency to instil confidence and trust in their customers.

-An example of a brand that exemplifies competence is Microsoft.
+Microsoft is an example of a brand that exemplifies competence.
 With its robust software solutions and technological advancements, Microsoft has established itself as a leader in the tech industry.

 Sophistication